sergioabreu-g/hugo-minimalist-spa/README.md

 major problems with your final HTML.

 Inside you markdown files you can write HTML if you want, it will be added to the final `index.html` automatically.
+If you need to use routes to elements inside your HTML, remember that paths are relative to the final `index.html` file.

 ### Titling content
 There are two ways to title your content.
 You can use the filename